ArneBachmann/awful/README.md

 ## To do
+- allow group opening `(` on different line than preceding `if`
-- allow empty function bodies?
+- allow empty function bodies
-- document all keywords
+- document all keywords and the language basics
-- option to run assert statements only once (not on every call?)
+- option to run assert statements only once (and not on every call)
   - remove assert from token string after execution?
   - add test vs. assert
-- add exception catching: try block catch block end?
+- add exception catching: e.g. try block catch block end
 - optimization: refactor literal lists and functions into one big static table
   - function invariant checking should be done in the interpreter, not in Python functions
-- add evaluated lists (?)
+- add evaluated lists allowing top use variables as content (currently only literals allowed)
-- improve error reporting - often you only get obscure Python exceptions without a more specific AWFUL hint
-  - leave file and line number in items
+- leave file and line number in items for better debugging
-- add polymorphism?
+- add polymorphism
-- remove all EOLs from item string?
+- remove all EOLs from item string
 - allow more special character escaping (\n\r\t \0\xXX\uXXXX\UXXXXXXXX) in literal strings
 - use colored syntax in REPL
-  - implement full grammar using some kind of parser library (?)
+  - implement full Awful grammar using some kind of parser library
-- implement graphics processing, implement e.g. game of life
-- add multi threading capabilities?
+- add multi threading capabilities
 - interpret `alias` only once

-## Defined types
+- allow to implement commands using python `eval` for certain tasks

+## Data structure type markers

-### Interpreter type internals
+### Interpreter internals
 - -2: open file handle
 - -1: codepoint
 - 0: `nil`
-- 1: bool
+- 1: bool - element `0` is -1 (true) or 0 (false)
-- 2: number
+- 2: number - string representation of a Python number (int, float, decimal, fraction)
-- 3: string
+- 3: string - `:num` marks number of codepoints, `0`..`num-1` are integer codepoints
 - 4: list
-- 5: function (reference)
+- 5: function (reference) - string representation of a function name

 ### Standard library
-- 6: maps
+- 6: maps - cf. [libs/maps.awfl]
-- 7: sets
+- 7: sets - cf. [libs/sets.awfl]

-## Performance
+## Performance benchmark
 The interpreter's performance is - as expected - not just horrible, but really awful.
 For the Fibonacci code, a slowdown factor of roughly 1000 compared to Python is observed.
 Maps are implemented as lists implemented as nested dictionaries...